codio/knowledge/source/instructors/setupcourses/add-remove-assignment.rst

 .. meta::
-   :description: Add and Remove Course Assignments
+   :description: Course assignments are grouped in Modules.
+You can add or remove assignments from a module.

 .. _add-remove-assignment: